moody-Jazz/Chip-8OR/README.md

 # CHIP-8OR

-A simple CHIP-8 emulator/interpreter written in C/C++.
+A simple CHIP-8 emulator/interpreter written in C++.
 This emulator allows you to play classic CHIP-8 games on modern hardware.

 ## How to Run